ManueleVeggi/mytisse/README.md

 **Journal Articles, Conference Proceedings and Other Publications**

-- Pescarin, Sofia et al. 2023.
-Perceiving Coloured Collections: the PERCEIVE theory.
-Zenodo. https://doi.org/10.5281/zenodo.8226551.
+- Veggi, Manuele and Sofia Pescarin.
+2024.
+Creative engagement and meaning creation: A first experimental protocol on interactive cultural experiences for conservation data. <i>Digital Applications in Archeology and Cultural Heritage</i> 32. https://doi.org/10.1016/j.daach.2024.e00321.
-- Veggi, M. 2023.
+- Veggi, Manuele.
+2023.
 Interaction Design as Catalyzer of Creative and Interpretative Praxes in Museum Context.
 In A. Bucciero, B. Fanini, H. Graf, S. Pescarin, and S. Rizvic (eds.), <i>Eurographics Workshop on Graphics and Cultural Heritage</i>.
 The Eurographics Association. https://doi.org/10.2312/gch.20231154
 - Pescarin, Sofia and Manuele Veggi.
 2023.
 Participatory Experiences as a New Way to Access Conservation Data in Museum Contexts.
 In Letizia Gioia Monda (ed.), <i>DRHA2023.
 Performing Cultural Heritage in the Digital Present.
 Book of Abstracts</i>.
+- Pescarin, Sofia et al. 2023.
+Perceiving Coloured Collections: the PERCEIVE theory.
+Zenodo. https://doi.org/10.5281/zenodo.8226551.

 ## License